Change or specify the DNS server to the nslookup command

 Authoritative V/s non-authoritative answers

 An answer to a query is non-authoritative when it is provided by a DNS server that is not authorized to resolve the query.
 As mentioned earlier, a caching-only DNS server does not resolve queries for any domain.
 It provides only the answers it receives from authoritative DNS servers.
-Because of this, it always provides non-authoritative answers.
+Because of this, it always offers non-authoritative answers.

 In contrast, an authoritative DNS server resolves queries for configured domains.
 It always provides authoritative answers.